On Software: Open Source Licenses

 Boost Software License (BSL-1.0)

-Similarly permissive as MIT etc., but without attribution requirements in binary-only distributions.
+Similarly permissive as the MIT license, but without attribution requirements for binary distributions.

 Further reading